 Build Bird Feeders from Repurposed Materials

-Edited by Shalom, Robbi, Eng, Anonymous and 3 others
+Edited by Shalom, Robbi, Eng, Lynn and 1 other

 When spring arrives, it's a signal to all of us to look forward to the coming of the warmer months.
 There is no better time for bird watching than springtime, when different species of birds are out in the neighborhood.
 Nothing is more cheerful than the sound of birds chirping and singing.

 If you enjoy watching and listening to birds, one way to attract these wonderful creatures is to offer them their favorite foods – seeds of different varieties, ranging from millet to thistle seed, and shelled sunflowers.

 Bird feeding is a way of taking care of your feathered friends, while allowing you to observe them at close proximity.
 If you want them to become a mainstay in your garden and sing to you all day, learn how to build bird feeders from repurposed materials.
 You'll be doing Mother Earth a great favor both by feeding your feathered guests and recycling materials that would have been otherwise thrown out to harm the environment.

 When you decide to make a bird feeder, it is important to consider the feeding habits of birds.
 By setting up more feeders near trees, or bushes, you can effectively reduce the chances of transmitting diseases among birds searching for food.
 Thankfully, there are many different and simple but creative ways to make bird feeders without having to spend much out of pocket.